 - Initiate emergency response phone chain by calling vice president for health sciences and medical affairs and the vice president for student affairs.

 - Remain in consultation with the departments of health throughout the duration of the emergency situation.

 - Post information and updates in highly visible areas on campus.
 Include information stating who is at risk, where treatment is available (if applicable), and emergency numbers.

 - Schedule open forms to quickly and frequently provide information and updates to students and the college/campus community.

 - Communicate all pertinent information to students, faculty, staff, and family members.

 - Communicate with students who are participating in off-campus activities (internships, etc.)

-- Vice president for student affairs will notify the Office of Communications and Marketing to coordinate communications outside of the college community, including interviews with the media.
+- Vice president for student affairs will notify the Office of Strategic Communications and External Affairs to coordinate communications outside of the college community, including interviews with the media.

 - Dean of Students will notify any student(s) and human resources will notify any employee(s) who may present a risk due to infection of steps necessary to receive clearance to return to campus.